bcampbell/scrapeomat/doc/backfilling.md

 Independent seems to list it's entire archive of articles back to 2012 or so.
 In these cases, the list of URLs can be overwhelmingly large.

+Look at a sites `robots.txt` file to see what sitemaps it has.
+There will often be multiple starting points there.

+The usefulness of the `LastMod` timestamps vary by site.
+Some sites set it to the time the sitemap was generated, which might be very recent, even for archival material.
+For other sites, it's a useful way to filter just the articles you want.

 TODO: document any progress in filtering sitemaps by rough date ranges

 ## wp-json